How to Become a Foster Parent in NC: Step-by-Step Requirements

 You can be single, married, or in a domestic partnership.
 Same-sex couples are eligible under North Carolina's licensing standards.
 Religious organizations that license foster families through their own accreditation may have additional criteria, but if you are licensing directly through a county DSS, the state criteria apply.

-You cannot have a criminal history that includes abuse, neglect, or a violent felony.
-Certain older misdemeanors may not automatically disqualify you, but each county DSS exercises some discretion.
+Serious convictions can be disqualifying or require review under the applicable standards.
 If you have any criminal history, the honest approach is to disclose it upfront and ask your licensing worker how it will be evaluated rather than discover it during background checks.

 Step 1: Contact Your County DSS